Mmatsagar/College-Master/README.md

-# College-Master
+# College Management system
-A College Management System
+A college management system built using Django framework.
+It is designed for interactions between students and teachers.
+Features include attendance, marks and time table.